Seravo/docs/_posts/2015-10-11-integration-tests.md

 ## How to extend the tests

-All files in the path `tests/rspec/*.rb` are executed.
-Instead of editing the existing baseline test, we recommend creating new files for your tests.
-Group tests of the same features in the same files and name the test files logically, so it is easy for your collaborators to extend debug or extend the tests later.
+All files located in the path `tests/rspec/*.rb` will be executed.
+Instead of editing the existing baseline tests, we recommend creating new files for your own tests.
+Group the tests that test the same features and try to name the files logically to make it easier for your collaborators to debug or extend the tests later.

-To test your new tests, run it individually with verbose output:
+To try your new test, run it individually with verbose output:

 ```
 rspec -f d new-test.rb
 ```

-Rspec also has a profiling option available if you want to measure how long the test takes, an potentially detect some execution time anomalies:
+Rspec also has a profiling option available if you want to measure how long the test takes and potentially detect some execution time anomalies:

 ```
 rspec -f d -p 10 new-test.rb